Pereira, Colombia: Sports

-Pereira has a huge variety in sport arenas in the city.
-It has the biggest and best Olympic Village in the Western part of the Country, with the recently renovated Stadium Hernan Ramirez Villegas, the Velodrome, the Olympic swimming pools, the multiple tennis and synthetic football fields, and the biggest Skate Park in the Country.
-It also has many other venues like the Commerce Club with many more venues.
+Pereira houses the biggest Olympic Village in the Western part of the Country, with the recently renovated Stadium Hernan Ramirez Villegas, the Velodrome, the Olympic swimming pools, the multiple tennis and synthetic football fields, and the biggest Skate Park in the Country.
+It also has other venues like the Commerce Club.

 Pereira has achieved the title of the most active city in Colombia in 2015, with important programs such as the Cycle way every Sunday, by closing the most important avenues of the city to give way for people riding bike, running or simply walking.
 Also every neighbourhood in the city has an Open Air gym for the use of everyone.

 Pereira's main football team is the Deportivo Pereira, which plays in the Categoría Primera A. The city hosts the Hernán Ramírez Villegas Stadium, a velodrome, a skating area, an Olympic swimming pool and a motocross track.
 Pereira is also home to the "coffee marathon".
 Pereira is the birthplace of the Colombian tennis player, Santiago Giraldo, and soccer player Cucho Hernández.